 Starting therapy can feel vulnerable, but remember that seeking help is a sign of strength.
 Recognizing that you want to change your relationship patterns and create healthier connections takes courage.

-Emotionally Focused Therapy offers a path toward understanding yourself and developing a more secure attachment style that leads to more fulfilling relationships.
+Emotionally Focused Therapy offers a path toward understanding yourself and developing a more secure attachment style.
 Whether you’re in a relationship and want to work on patterns or you’re healing from anxiety or trauma, EFT can provide the insights and tools you need to feel better soon.

 The journey toward healthier relationships starts with understanding yourself.
-With the right support, you can heal from past wounds and create the meaningful connections that make life feel truly fulfilling.
+With the right support, you can heal from past wounds and create the meaningful connections.
 To find an EFT-trained therapist in our network, use our therapist-finding tool at findmytherapist.com, filter your search by “Approaches” and select “Emotionally Focused Therapy” or “Emotionally Focused Couples Therapy.”